CONCERTA- methylphenidate hydrochloride tablet, extended release

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use CONCERTA for a condition for which it was not prescribed.
 Do not give CONCERTA to other people, even if they have the same condition.
 It may harm them and it is against the law.

-You can ask your healthcare provider or pharmacist for information about CONCERTA that is written for healthcare professionals.
+You can ask your pharmacist or healthcare provider for information about CONCERTA that is written for health professionals.

 What are the ingredients in CONCERTA?